wizzomafizzo/mrext/docs/remote.md

 ## Uninstall

+### Manual

-To completely uninstall Remote from your MiSTer, delete these files from the SD card:
+To manually uninstall Remote from your MiSTer, delete these files from the SD card:

 * `Scripts/remote.sh`
 * `Scripts/remote.ini` (if present)